lunifera/lunifera-releng/README.md

 ###3.
 Build and install the parent POMs:
-* before build any other repository you must build and install the releng parent projects.
+* before build any other repository you must build and install the releng parent projects:
 ```cd lunifera-releng```
 ```mvn clean install```